djordje200179/ExtendedLibrary/datastructures/README.md

 }
 ```
 Be aware that this kind of iterator supports only reading elements, not modifying them.
-To modify elements, you need to get a special kind of iterator
+To modify elements, you need to get a special iterator for that kind of collection.
-(by calling `ModifyingIterator()` method).
 They also have specialized methods to modify structure (like insertion before the
 current element in a linked list).
 And through them, you can also access the element directly by reference (pointer).